 Today there is some effort to keep their language alive; Yukagirs maintain their greetings and certain vocabulary for festivals.
 As of 1990, their children were taught their traditional language in school.
 For the most part, they use the Russian language, especially with outsiders.

 What are their beliefs?
 In the 18th century many Yukagir people became Orthodox Christians; however, they still held onto traditional shamanistic beliefs.
 Some are probably secular.
 A small number are now Russian Orthodox, and a much smaller number are Evangelical.

 What are their needs?
 The Yukagir people need to find ways to earn a prosperous living in the 21st century.
 Their homeland will not allow many of them to live by hunting, etc. In such situations, many people wind up working as day laborers, and not earning enough money.

-* Pray for a strong movement of the Holy Spirit will bring entire Yukagir families into a rich experience of God's blessing.
+Pray for a strong movement of the Holy Spirit to bring entire Yukagir families into a rich experience of God's blessing.

 Pray for Yukagir families to be drawn by the Holy Spirit to seek forgiveness, and to understand the adequacy of Christ's work on the cross.